-Texting thumb, also known as blackberry thumb, is the term being used to describe thumb injuries related to texting.
+Texting thumb pain, also known as blackberry thumb, is the term being used to describe thumb injuries related to texting.
 It may sound funny, but it’s no joke, considering billions of texts are sent every single day, and your thumb is not meant to engage in repetitive motions …

 Texting too often can lead to thumb strain and worse — arthritis, tendonitis and enough pain and dysfunction that surgery has even been recommended!